Satisfactory Academic Progress Standards

 |Degree||Minimum CGPA||Minimum Pace of Completion|

-If you do not meet the satisfactory academic progress standards, you could lose your eligibility for federal financial aid.
+If you do not meet the satisfactory academic progress standards, you could lose your eligibility for federal, state, or other financial aid resources.
 Financial aid recipients should refer to the Academic Eligibility for Financial Aid section.

 Academic Probation and Dismissal